 It’s 2018.
-I’m not yet the credit card nerd I’ll later become and I’m shopping for a credit card.
+I’m shopping for a credit card, not yet the credit card nerd I’ll later become.

 I know enough to realize I don’t have the most exciting options.
-At this point, I think that I’d be happy with any issuer who would have me (I am wrong — there’s plenty of fish in the sea of bad or fair credit card options).
+At this point, I think I’d be happy with any card issuer who would have me.
+(I’m wrong.
+There are plenty of fish in the sea of bad or fair credit card options.)

 Maybe the Capital One Secured isn’t the best secured credit card out there, since some secured cards offer decent rewards these days.
-But it’s definitely not a bad card either.
-Those, unfortunately, are also abundant.
-Clueless as I am, I’m lucky I haven’t come across one of them — and Capital One is a top issuer, meaning it’s good to start a relationship with.
+But it’s definitely not a bad card.
+Bad cards, unfortunately, are also abundant.
+Clueless as I am, I’m lucky I haven’t come across one of those.
+And Capital One is a top issuer, meaning it’s good to start a relationship with.

 Keeping credit utilization low